 - Extra charges for changing rooms and coat check facilities

 Inquire about catering, in particular.
-Some sites allow couples to bring in outside catering, but many require the use of their in-house catering service.
-Most venues allow wedding cakes to be brought in, but it’s always good to confirm that with the venue coordinator.
+Some sites allow couples to bring in outside catering, but many require using their in-house catering service.
+Most venues allow wedding cakes to be brought in but confirming that with the venue coordinator is always good.

 If the venue meets your basic needs, hurray!
-Now, it’s time to make an appointment to visit the facility to make sure it will live up to your expectations.
+Now, it’s time to make an appointment to visit the facility to ensure it will live up to your expectations.

 Food & Drink